Configuring Projects in Visual Studio

 The version of the CLR that hosts PostSharp.
 PostSharp currently only supports the CLR 4.0 so this setting is disabled.
 This setting maps to the MSBuild property PostSharpTargetFrameworkVersion.

 The processor architecture (x86 or x64) of the process hosting PostSharp.
-Since PostSharp needs to execute the current project during build, the processor architecture of the PostSharp process must be compatible with the target platform of the current project.
+Since PostSharp needs to execute the current project during the build, the processor architecture of the PostSharp process must be compatible with the target platform of the current project.
 The default value is x86, or x64 if the target platform of the current project is x64.
 This setting maps to the MSBuild property PostSharpTargetProcessor.

 The kind of process hosting PostSharp, which influences the assembly loading mechanism, compatibility and performance features.
 This setting maps to the MSBuild property PostSharpHost.
 For details, see Configuring Projects Using MSBuild.